Skip to content

 Expanding a row reveals the per-activity tree.
 For each activity:

-- Input — the JSON the activity was called with (collapsible, masked when the lock is on)
+• Input — what the step received, masked when the lock is on

-- Output — the JSON the activity returned (collapsible, masked when the lock is on)
+• Output — what the step returned, masked when the lock is on

-This view answers questions like “why did the agent give that answer?” — you can trace the prompt routing, the categorisation it picked, the summary stage and the final curation, and see what each step received and produced.
+This view answers questions like “why did the agent give that answer?” — you can trace the selected operation, whether data was searched, how the answer was prepared, and where time was spent.

 Tree vs Graph view

-- Tree — the per-run accordion view described above.
-Best for reading individual activity inputs/outputs.
+• Tree — the per-run accordion view described above.
+Best for reading individual step inputs and outputs.

-- Graph — a visual reasoning graph rendered with React Flow.
-Each step is a node, connected top-to-bottom in the order they ran, colour-coded by status, with a side-drawer that opens to show the activity’s full input/output when clicked.
-Best for seeing the shape of an inference run at a glance — how many iterations of the router/invoke loop fired, where time was spent, where the path branched.
+• Graph — a visual reasoning graph.
+Each step is a node, connected top-to-bottom in the order it ran, colour-coded by status, with a side-drawer that opens to show the step detail when clicked.

 Switching views doesn’t re-fetch the data — both are different visualisations of the same audit document.